nextstepitt/NS40207_Student_Files/README.md

 the necessary node packages, then "npm start" to launch the application.]

 <hr>
-Copyright © [Insert copyright years] NextStep IT Training.
+Copyright © 2018-2021 NextStep IT Training.
 All rights reserved.